AkBKukU/HydroThunder-TimeTool/TECHNICAL.md

 and clear audit data.

 To calculate the checksum, first clear the existing checksum from the data.
 The add up all the values in the data as 32b ints.
+The checksum has a starting value of 0xFEDCBA94 the other bytes are added to.